react-native-documents/document-picker/docs/docs/sponsor-only/intro.md

 Welcome to the docs for `@react-native-documents/picker` and `@react-native-documents/viewer` packages.
 These packages provide a way to pick, save ('save as' dialog) documents and view documents on the device's file system or remote locations.

+Originally, there was only `react-native-document-picker` ([see here](https://github.com/react-native-documents/document-picker/tree/master)), but the package was fully rewritten and published in 1/2025 and the `viewer` package was added.

-## What's new in the premium packages?
+## What's new in the full rewrite?

-There's the improved (list of changes below) picker package (called `@react-native-documents/picker`) with api that's very similar to the [original](../public/document-picker).
+There's the improved (list of changes below) picker package (called `@react-native-documents/picker`) with api that's very similar to the [original](https://github.com/react-native-documents/document-picker/tree/master).
 Secondly, there's the completely new `@react-native-documents/viewer` package which is designed to work well together with `picker`.

 ### TypeScript